muratk5n/thirdwave/en/README.md

 ---

-SP Langley: "[the scientific community is] a pack of hounds.. where the louder-voiced bring many to follow them nearly as often in a wrong path as in a right one, where the entire pack even has been known to move off bodily on a false scent"

----

-"@peterdeppisch@mstdn.ca

-Germany and Norway reach #BlueHydrogen agreement..
-'Germany's RWE and Norway's Equinor have agreed to supply Germany with #low-emissions
-\#hydrogen fuel.
-The long-term plan is to provide 100% cleanly sourced green hydrogen'"

----

 H2 Insight: "Prepare for lift-off | Why 2023 will be the year that green hydrogen moves from idea to reality around the world..
 Government subsidy schemes are due to begin this year in the